bravenewdude/bravenewdude.github.com/_posts/2013-01-10-processing-taq-data.md

     AACC,30770000,30770000,30770000,30770000
     AAON,24520000,24520000,24520000,24520000

 For many stocks, I was unable to retrieve Yahoo!
-Finance or GetSplitHistory data, so they were thown out.
+Finance or GetSplitHistory data, so they were thrown out.
 Also, any stocks that had a split during either of the periods of interest were discarded from my list of good stocks.

 {% highlight r %}
 a <- read.csv("outstanding.csv", row.names = 1)